OperationFman/Watch-Drop/README.md

 Keep all settings as default, create

-#### Create DynamoDB State-lock

-In the AWS Console, open DynamoDB and make sure you're in the region you want to use going forward (Top right corner) e.g `ap-southeast-2`
+Next, open DynamoDB and make sure you're in the region you want to use going forward (Top right corner) e.g `ap-southeast-2`

 Click Create Table: